FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 To explain `switchMap`, `mergeMap`, `concatMap` and `exhaustMap` let us _always_ assume that we call the method `anyLongRunningOp` _multiple times_!
 This is important.
 So we call it and immediately call the method again but the first call has not completed (hence the 2 seconds delay).

-To be able to emit multiple observables we can create a `Subject` where we can write values in and process it with the operator we want to take a look at.
+To be able to emit multiple observables we can create a `Subject` where we can write values in with `next(...)` and process it with the operator we want to take a look at.

 ```ts
 sub = new Subject<string>();